asaikali/docker-compose-postgres/README.md

 <img src="diagrams/pgAdminConnect.png" width="400" height="500" title="PgAdmin">

-To avoid having to enter the connection settings we can create a json file with the connection details that pgAdmin will import into its configuration the first time it starts.
+To avoid having to enter the connection settings we define the connection details using an inline config in `docker-compose.yml` that pgAdmin will import into its configuration.
+Setting `PGADMIN_REPLACE_SERVERS_ON_STARTUP: "True"` ensures the server definitions are reloaded on every container restart, not just the first launch.

 ```json
 {